hyperknot/open-protector-standard/problems_solutions.md

 Because real-world pilot injury reports show that the best protectors available today are **low G, low jerk full-sized airbags**, exactly like the orange protector.

-Moreover, if we look a bit on these graphs, we can see that jerk and time-based limits are inversely correlated: the steeper the curve => the shorter the "time above 20 G" horizontal line is.
+Moreover, if we look a bit on these graphs, we can see that jerk and duration limits are inversely correlated: the steeper the curve => the shorter the "time above 20 G" horizontal line is.

 This is confirmed by the existing EN test reports and their estimated jerk values: